 \subsection{Scene Priors-guided Image Restoration}

 Image restoration is the process of restoring an image from a degraded version.
-As a representative task, single image super-resolution (SISR)~\cite{dong2015image} aims to recover a high-resolution (HR) image from a single low-resolution (LR) image.
-Different from SISR, reference-based image super-resolution (RefSR)~\cite{MASA,SSEN,CrossNet,yan2020towards} was recently proposed to super-resolve input LR images with an extra reference image.
+As a representative task, single image super-resolution (SISR)~\citep{dong2015image} aims to recover a high-resolution (HR) image from a single low-resolution (LR) image.
+Different from SISR, reference-based image super-resolution (RefSR)~\citep{MASA,SSEN,CrossNet} was recently proposed to super-resolve input LR images with an extra reference image.
 By aligning the features from the LR and reference images, RefSR methods can transfer the textures from the reference image to compensate for missing details and improve the restoration results.
-For instance, Cross-Net~\cite{CrossNet} aligned the LR and reference images based on the estimated flows between the two images.
-SSEN~\cite{SSEN} used deformable convolution to extract the reference features.
-C2-Matching~\cite{C2} introduced contrastive learning and knowledge distillation into the patch-matching stage, bridging the transformation gap between LR and reference images.
+For instance, SSEN~\citep{SSEN} used deformable convolutions to extract the reference features.
+Cross-Net~\citep{CrossNet} aligned the LR and reference images based on the estimated flows between the two images.
+C2-Matching~\citep{C2} introduced contrastive learning and knowledge distillation into the patch-matching stage, bridging the transformation gap between LR and reference images.

-Recent research has introduced a reference-based strategy to image inpainting tasks.
-Transfill~\cite{tranfill} proposed a multi-homography transformed fusion approach to fill the hole by referencing an additional image captured simultaneously but from different viewpoints.
-They extended this work to handle complicated 3D scene structures~\cite{GeoFill}.
-DFM~\cite{9840396} presented a two-step warping technique to recover the corrupted image, which is robust to style-inconsistent reference images by transferring structural patterns.
+Recent research~\citep{tranfill,GeoFill,9840396,RGTSI,yang2023uni,cao2024leftrefill} has introduced a reference-based strategy to image inpainting tasks.
+Transfill~\citep{tranfill} proposed a multi-homography transformed fusion approach to fill the hole by referencing an additional image captured simultaneously but from different viewpoints.
+DFM ~\citep{9840396} presented a two-step warping technique to recover the corrupted image, which is robust to style-inconsistent reference images by transferring structural patterns.
+RGTSI~\citep{RGTSI} introduces a strategy to fuse texture and structure from image pairs with various styles and geometries.
+Uni-paint~\citep{yang2023uni} utilize text, strokes, or an exemplar image to fine-tune the diffusion model, thus generating diverse inpainting results.
+LeftRefill~\citep{cao2024leftrefill} based on a generalized text-to-image diffusion model employs either a single image or multiple viewpoints for image inpainting or novel view synthesis.
 Despite the impressive performance of the recent methods, their applications are limited and lack sufficient priors in restoring general scenes especially when the missing part contains complex semantics.

-To mitigate these issues, we proposed RGTSI~\cite{RGTSI} to fuse texture and structure from image pairs with various styles and geometries.
-In this work, we propose a novel reference-guided model and an advanced feature alignment module to finely align and fuse the feature of the input and reference images.
+To mitigate these issues, we propose a novel reference-guided model and an advanced feature alignment module to finely align and fuse the feature of the input and reference images.